scottfr/SystemsBook/Environment/environment.md

 RESULTS

-Take a look at the Time Settings for the model and you'll see that the model was set up to run from 0 to 10 with a time step of 0.5 and a units of hours.
+Take a look at the Time Settings for the model and you'll see that the model was set up to run from 0 to 10 with a [Time Step] of 0.5 and a [Units] of hours.
 These were just selected to create a generic model where you could consider the Goal to be 100% and the other values as having values between 0 and 100%.
 This way we can consider the implications of the interactions without getting hung up on the actual values.

-The graph shows that as Current moves toward the Goal the Gap decreases as does the change which is moving Current in the direction of Goal.
-Once Current reaches Goal the Gap is zero is change.
-This structure endeavors to remove the tension between Current and Goal, the Gap, to bring a balance to the situation.
+The graph shows that as [Current] moves toward the [Goal] the [Gap] decreases as does [Change] which is moving [Current] in the direction of [Goal].
+Once [Current] reaches [Goal] the [Gap] is zero is [Change].
+This structure endeavors to remove the tension between [Current] and [Goal], the [Gap], to bring a balance to the situation.

 # End Model